Democrat announces 1st Congressional District challenge

 Asamoa-Caesar said he plans to hold 50 public events in the first 50 days of his campaign.

-CD 1 has long been a Republican stronghold last represented by a Democrat since 1986.
-Current incumbent Kevin Hern was elected to his first term a year ago with 59 percent of the vote.
+The 1st District has long been a Republican stronghold last represented by a Democrat since 1986.
+Current incumbent Kevin Hern was elected to his first term a year ago with 59% of the vote.

 Asamoa-Caesar is the son of Ghanaian immigrants.
 He lives in Tulsa with his wife, Onikah Asamoa-Casear.